ascholerChemeketa/cs160Reader/_sources/ComputerArchitecture/Processor.rst

 The Processor
 =================================

-This basic model of a computer as a processing unit that takes input, communicates with a memory and produces output is known as the **von Nuemann architecture** after the early computer scientist :ref:`John von Neumann <vonNeumann>`.
+This basic model of a computer as a processing unit that takes some input, communicates with a memory, and produces output, is known as the **von Neumann architecture** after the early computer scientist :ref:`John von Neumann <vonNeumann>`.
 In this architecture, the processor itself consists of multiple specialized parts:

 .. figure:: Images/cpustructuremap.gif
     :figclass: align-right